 2.513 Tints ― The colour of a large proportion of white paint mixed with a small proportion of coloured paint or stainer.

-2.514 Tinters ― See ‘stainers’.
+2.514 Tinters ― See ‘stainers’

 2.515 Tinting ― The final adjustment of colour of a paint to the exact colour required.

-2.516 Tinting Strength ― See ‘staining power’.
+2.516 Tinting Strength ― See ‘staining power’

 2.517 Tone ― The use of this term is to be deprecated since it is variously employed in different senses.
 According to the context ‘hue’ or ‘under-tone’ are the preferred terms.